 Finally, create your first repository on CodeCommit.
 Click Create Repository button, and give your repository name and description.
-The name has to be URL safe, all lowercase letters and dashes, no spaces.
+The name has to be URL safe, with all lowercase letters and dashes, and no spaces.

 After the repository is created, you need to get the SSH URL for it.
 Click on the Clone URL, select SSH and copy the URL, it will look like this:

 But, if you use this URL, every time you need to run Pull or Push from the origin server with TortoiseGit, you will need to enter the username (SSH key ID from the previous step).
 So, I suggest modifying the URL to include the key, and the new URL will look like this:

 And this is the final URL to use with TortoiseGit to get the repository from CodeCommit and to work with it later.

 Step 6: Checkout the repository using TortoiseGit